macla7/STAPI/README.md

 - Atm, if blueprint is made, and for some reason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
 Is this end of the world..?
 Not ideal, at least.
 Fails silently.
 - Random long logs on image upload
 - db protection against lower bids ... ?
 (Not super necessary, just really doesn't make sense.. won't effect who wins tho)
+- Can make a post in a group, then leave or get kicked.. and the post is still there.. but you can't see it?
+Not functionaly very useful.. should either still see JUST your posts from that group, not be allowed to leave with a live post or Bid (the problem is somewhat the same but not as sever with Bids).. orr red exclaimation mark over your DP on your bids/posts in groups you're no longer in... quirky weird unlikely bug.

 **Non MVP features**

+- leave group functionality
 - calendar view
 - Put groups under home.
   - Nest all the group screens under home.